naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

 ### Trigger-action system

-- Custom trigger
-    - from Unity Animation event
-    - ActivateCustomTrigger action
-    - from uGUI component.
-        - Button and TextField only
-        - Not supported when UI components are in newly spawned object.
 - Rondomized selection of actions with specified probabilitiy
 - Delay before action
 - Almost all actions (in basic use)